 If there’s a “heaven on earth” Franschhoek must be as close as you get!
-The small traditionally French town is one of the oldest in South Africa.
-Embraced by three mountain ranges – Franschhoek, Wemmershoek, and Groot Drakenstein – the beautiful valley is a few miles east of Stellenbosch and Paarl and a one-hour drive from Cape Town.
-In 2000 Franschhoek became part of the Municipality of Stellenbosch.
+The traditionally French town is one of the oldest in South Africa.
+Embraced by three mountain ranges – Franschhoek, Wemmershoek, and Groot Drakenstein – the beautiful valley is a few miles east of Stellenbosch and Paarl and a short drive from Cape Town.
+Franschhoek became part of the Municipality of Stellenbosch.

 To honor Franschhoek’s heritage, the Huguenot Monument stands at the end of the town and a nearby museum chronicles the history of the area’s first French settlers.
 Each Huguenot farm has a fascinating story.

 In 1904 a secondary train line was built between Paarl and Franschhoek to replace the ox drawn carts farmers used to get their produce to market.
 “Steam locomotives operated along the route until diesel locomotives took over in the 1970s.
 In the 1990s railway service ended.
 In 2012, a clever private operator reinstated the tram line.
 Now known as the Fanschhoek Wine Tram, it transports tourists between wine estates in open-sided Brill Trams of circa 1890.”